cdapio/coopr/coopr-docs/docs/source/installation/server-config.rst

       <description>fully qualified class name that implements your plugin store</description>
     </property>

+For more details about plugin resources, see the :doc:`Plugin Resources Guide </guide/admin/plugin-resources>`.

 Callbacks
 ^^^^^^^^^
 The Server can be configured to run callbacks before any cluster operation begins, after an